moby/moby/docs/sources/articles/networking.md

 you might be interested in glancing at a few external tools or examples of the same kinds of configuration.
 Here are two:

- *  Jérôme Petazzoni has create a `pipework` shell script to help you connect together containers in arbitrarily complex scenarios:
+ *  Jérôme Petazzoni has created a `pipework` shell script to help you connect together containers in arbitrarily complex scenarios:
     <https://github.com/jpetazzo/pipework>